Yash2569/FUTURE_DS_01/README.md

 📈 Monthly Sales Trend Analysis: A line chart that tracks sales performance over time, showing seasonal patterns and growth.

-🏆 Top 7 Products by Sales: A bar chart highlighting the best-performing products to identify key revenue drivers.
+🏆 Top 5 Products by Sales: A bar chart highlighting the best-performing products to identify key revenue drivers.

-🗺️ Country-wise Sales Distribution: A world map and a donut chart that provide a clear view of the geographic distribution of sales.
+🗺️ Country-wise Sales Distribution: A donut chart that provides a clear view of the geographic distribution of sales.

-🎛️ Interactive Country Filter: A slicer that allows for dynamic filtering of the entire dashboard to analyze sales data for specific countries.
+🎛️ Interactive Filters: The dashboard includes slicers to filter the data according to country, Sales Month and even Customer_ID and gain more specific insights.

 📁 Files Included